swaptacular/swpt_accounts/protocol.rst

 .. [#forbid-transfers] Server implementations SHOULD NOT accept incoming transfers for "scheduled for deletion" accounts.

-.. [#config-delay] How long this "some time" is, depends on how far int the past an `ConfigureAccount`_ message has to be, in order to be ignored.
+.. [#config-delay] How long this "some time" is, depends on how far in the past an `ConfigureAccount`_ message has to be, in order to be ignored.
 The goal is to avoid the scenario in which an account is removed from server's database, but an old, wandering `ConfigureAccount`_ message "resurrects" it.